"How do I use the Web Scraping Feature?"

 Step One of Five: Select the lottery you want to update:

-For this example, we want to update the Kansas 2by2 lottery for August 8, 2015.
-So we select "Kansas 2by2" from the popup menu at the top of the window, then click on "August 8, 2015" in the Calendar.
+For this example, we want to update the Texas All or Nothing (Morning) lottery for March 27, 2018.
+So we select this lottery from the dropdown menu at the top of the Main Window, then click on "March 27, 2018" in the Calendar.

 Step Two of Five: Highlight the Drawing Data that you want to Input: